rclone/rclone/docs/content/rc.md

 the background job.
 The job can be queried for up to 1 minute after it has finished.

-It is recommended that potentially long running jobs, eg `sync/sync`, `sync/copy`, `sync/move`, `operations/purge` are run with the `_async` flag to avoid any potential problems with the HTTP request and response timing out.
+It is recommended that potentially long running jobs, e.g. `sync/sync`, `sync/copy`, `sync/move`, `operations/purge` are run with the `_async`
+flag to avoid any potential problems with the HTTP request and response timing out.